 Planning applications are available for viewing at Guildford Online Planning Applications.
 Here you search for Send/Ripley or select Send Parish for local planning applications.

-There is a collection box for shoes outside McColls in the parade of shops in Send, and another outside the Post Office.
+There is a collection box for shoes outside the Post Office.
 No other recycling bins are located in the village itself.
 The nearest recycling facilities are at Sainsbury's in Burpham or at the local tip site in Woking.
 There are also extensive recycling facilities at Slyfield on the edge of Guildford.

 The food waste caddies are also collected weekly.
 Please line them with compostible lining bags or newspaper.
 DO NOT put the small caddy into the large caddy on collection day: move the contents across if you run out of space.
 Otherwise, it can be very messy and unpleasant for the refuse collectors to retrieve your small caddies that have fallen into the waste lorry!

-GBC also collects garden waste.
-From April 2013 the green bags will be replaced by a wheelie bin (ordered from the council).
+GBC also collects garden waste in brown wheelie bins (ordered from the council).
 These require an annual renewable fee.
 They also have subsidised composters, green cones and wormeries for sale.

 Guildford Borough Council's recycling team can be contacted on 01483 445084, or visit www.guildford.gov.uk